LuigiMiazzo17/unitn-probabilitaStatistica/README.md

-# probabilitaStatistica

-This is Miazzo Luigi's repository for the course of Probabilità e Statistica @ uniTN.
+This is Miazzo Luigi's repository for the course of "Probabilità e Statistica" @ uniTN, Prof. Agostinelli Claudio.